Perturbative criteria for the ergodicity of interacting dissipative quantum lattice systems: Introduction

-We next turn to the discussion of the ergodic properties of the QMS $(\mathcal{P}_t)_{t\geq0}$ generated by \eqref{eq:prel}.
-By a soft compactness argument, $(\mathcal{P}_t)_{t\geq0}$ has at least a stationary state; on the other hand, for instance by considering classical stochastic Ising models as QMS, it is straightforward to exhibit examples for which the stationary state is not unique.
-If the interaction is small, we expect uniqueness of the stationary state and exponential convergence of local observables.
+We next turn to the discussion of the ergodic properties of $(\mathcal{P}_t)_{t\geq0}$, the main point of the present analysis.
+By a standard soft compactness argument, $(\mathcal{P}_t)_{t\geq0}$ has at least a stationary state.
+On the other hand, for instance by considering classical stochastic Ising models, it is straightforward to exhibit examples for which the stationary state is not unique, see e.g. \cite{Li}.
+If the interaction is small, we however expect uniqueness of the stationary state and exponential convergence of local observables.